Virtual and Augmented Reality Lab | NC State ISE

 Welcome to the Virtual and Augmented Reality Lab

-Karen Chen leads the Virtual and Augmented Reality Lab (VARL) in the Edward P. Fitts Department of Industrial and Systems Engineering.
-Chen is also a 2021 alumna of the E.U.-U.S. Frontiers of Engineering of the National Academy of Engineering.
+Karen Chen leads the Virtual Reality (VR) and Augmented Reality (AR) Lab (VARL) at the Edward P. Fitts Department of Industrial and Systems Engineering.
+Additionally, she is a 2021 alumna of the E.U.-U.S. Frontiers of Engineering of the National Academy of Engineering.

 Watch Chen’s Segment from PBS’s Sci NC